William Bennett: Personal life

-In 1967, as a graduate student, Bennett went on a single blind date with Janis Joplin.
-He later lamented, “That date lasted two hours, and I’ve spent 200 hours talking about it."
+In 1967, as a graduate student in Austin, Texas, Bennett went on a single blind date with Janis Joplin.
+He later lamented, "That date lasted two hours, and I've spent 200 hours talking about it."

-Bennett married his wife, Mary Elayne Glover, in 1982.
+Bennett married Mary Elayne Glover in 1982.
 They have two sons, John and Joseph.
 Elayne is the president and founder of Best Friends Foundation, a national program promoting sexual abstinence among adolescents.

-Bennett is the younger brother of Washington attorney Robert S. Bennett.
+Bennett was the younger brother of the late Washington attorney Robert S. Bennett.